This article covers best practice methods for:

 Ensure that the labware loaded in the protocol matches the labware you're placing on the deck for your run.
 Learn how to do this using our labware library in the following article: Using the Labware Library.

-Determining that the tip is flush and centered with the top of well A1 can be tricky.
+Determining that the tip is centered over and even with the top of well A1 can be tricky.
 Take care in doing so and use the following guidelines to check the position thoroughly if you are able: